raycast/extensions/extensions/ai-code-namer/README.md

 If you encounter any issues or have suggestions for improvement, please file an issue on the [GitHub repository](https://github.com/hunter-ji/ai-code-namer).

+## Author

+Created by Hunter Ji.
+For more projects and articles, visit my blog at [hunterji.com](https://hunterji.com).

 Enjoy coding with clearer, more descriptive names!